 - April 2020: SCA becomes mandatory in EU for transactions above 500 euros.

-- July 2020: SlimPay will enable 3D Secure 2 for all merchants.
+- September 2020: SlimPay will enable 3D Secure 2 for all merchants.
+It is now the issuing banks that will decide whether to authenticate a transaction or not.

 - November 2020: SCA becomes mandatory in EU for transactions under 500 euros.